gorgexec/MvvmCore/README.md

 # MvvmCore
 This library provides minimal infrastructure for android application building based on Model-View-ViewModel pattern and corresponding Google recommendations and tech-stack like Android Architecture Components, but with less boilerplate that usually takes place when you start from scratch.
+So, the aim of the project is not to showcase the usage of "another modern" feature or lib, but to reduce some usual  infrastructure routines.